sferguson12/dungeon-alchemist-post-processor/README.md

 ### Fences

-Fences are set with Light and Sight Restriction set to Limited instead of None.
+Fences are set with Light and Sight Restriction set to Limited instead of None, and Sound Restriction set to None instead of Normal.
 Fences are detected as being greater than 2 grid squares, having no sense restrictions.
-A fence that is exactly 1 or 2 grid squares will erroneously be detected as a window.
+A fence that is exactly 1 or 2 grid squares may erroneously be detected as a window, though we will attempt to correct that by converting any "window" attached only to fences into a fence itself.

 This will permit token vision through the fence, but obscure vision through multiple fences.